What to Expect During the Procedure

 Injectable lip augmentation techniques can be performed quickly in your doctor's office with little to no downtime.
 Fat injection is the exception, since the procedure requires a small area of liposuction to remove the fat from another part of your body before the injection can take place.

 Before the injections, a topical or local numbing agent may be applied to ease discomfort.
-Sometimes injections can be given before the treatment to completely numb the lips.
+Sometimes, nerve block injections can be given before the treatment to completely numb the lips.
 This is similar to the anesthetic injections that you get at the dentist to numb your mouth.

 After carefully marking the areas to be injected, very fine needles are used to inject the substance into your lips.